jourquin/Nodus/devtools/README.md

 #Several tools used to facilitate some development tasks

-## Assignment timing checks

-Run `sh devtools/tests/run-computing-times-test.sh` from the project root with a JDK 11 or later.
-The standalone checks use a controlled clock and two threads to verify overlapping worker times, database-time attribution, repeated cost passes, resetting between assignments, disabled auditing and partial-run reporting.
-Compilation uses a temporary directory and requires no external libraries.

 ## [HiddenDoclet.jar](https://github.com/jourquin/HiddenDoclet):

 Implements a "@hidden" tag to ignore API doc generation for some methods or variables.
 Used by "ApiDoc" Ant task.